oacalvo/app_td/README.md

 ### Cut

-A line segment sampled through the map.
+A straight or curved path sampled through the map.
 Each cut produces a TD diagram over a chosen time range, width, and weighting.
+For curved cuts, the horizontal TD coordinate is distance along the curve arc, not straight endpoint distance.

 ### Feature Axis